 One problem with these solutions is that they all tend to work on putting high or higher volume sound into the ears, which can be fatiguing over time.
 As well, it tends to isolate the person from others and some are embarrassed to be identified as deaf/hard of hearing.

 In this particular case, the sermons are being video-recorded and uploaded to YouTube.
 One of the tools YouTube applies to all uploaded video is the close-captioning of the audio.
 This can be turned on by the viewer and adds the text below the video like sub-titles in a movie.
 While the translation is not perfect, it is amazing how good a job it does.
-Personally, I would not want to watch anything without a close-caption because it helps immensely in total comprehension especially when the speaker has an accent or speaks softly.
+Close-captioning helps immensely in total comprehension especially when the speaker has an accent or speaks softly.